GuaciG/GuaciG/README.md

 ## Hi coders!
 I'm Guaci 👋

 👩‍💻 I'm a Spanish developer girl based in London since more than 5 years ago.
-As a beginner, I do my best to become a good developer, that's my goal.
+As a junior, I do my best to become a good developer, that's my goal.

 I work hard to build websites and small apps.
 Fortunately, practice is key to learn from mistakes and keep growing as a professional.